 And once again, cities large and small across the nation got some mistake fare love with stupidly cheap fares to Chile.

 The list goes on and on and on.
 More than 100 airports across the country had the chance to book deeply, deeply discounted fares to Peru and Chile for a few hours.
-And now the waiting game begins to see if Delta will honor these fares.
+And now it’s clear that the hundreds of travelers who booked these mistake fares will actually get to go.

 Congrats to all our Thrifty Traveler Premium subscribers who acted fast and booked these unthinkably cheap fares as soon as they hit their inbox.